For Host Companies

 - Take part in a brief phone interview with a Cultural Vistas representative in order learn more about your organization and programs.
 Please note that we cannot process an application until the interview is completed and the participant application is received.

 - Pay a new company fee that will be required if you have not previously worked with us.
-Please see the Cost tab for more information.
+Please see the Fees + Refunds page for more information.

 - Has fewer than 25 employees at the program site